arcynicoletong/G1MotorPHPayrollSystem/MotorPHPayrollSystem/README.md

 ## What This Program Does

-The program is designed to receive user input, read data from the source CSV files, and display information based on the user’s request/input.
+The program is designed to receive user input, read data from the source CSV files, and display information based on the user’s input.
 Once the program is run, it will show a simple header displaying the company’s name:

 ```
 ===================================